 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**

 Ticket to Ride Review

-I have to admit when I first opened the instructions I was a little overwhelmed!
+I have to admit when I first opened the instructions to Ticket to Ride I was a little overwhelmed!
 There are lots of different cards and lots of trains and although the instructions are very clear it was a bit confusing to start with.

 However, once we started playing we all really enjoyed it.

-If you love board games, check out our favourite educational board games here.
+If you love board games, check out our favorite educational board games here.

 Whenever we start a new game, as we are playing with Freddie we always go “open book”.
 It just makes it a bit easier.
 The game is suitable for children aged 8+, I think this is about right.
 Freddie has not long turned 9 and after a sample round, he completely understood what he needed to do.

 We often play board games on a Sunday as a family, and Ticket to Ride did not disappoint.
 The first game we played took about 45 minutes, but the next couple of rounds were completed in 30 minutes.

 The aim of Ticket to Ride is to claim railway routes connecting cities throughout North America.
 The longer the routes the more points scored.
 Additional points are scored by connecting two far away cities and for those with the longest continuous route.
 But be careful, if people know you are trying to claim a route, they can block you!

 Get your ticket to ride game here, it is a perfect game to play while studying geography in your homeschool!